in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-integration-testing.md

 ![Image](/images/SpringBootRestService-ProjectStructure.png "Spring Boot Rest Services - Project Structure")

-We want to create a integration test for `StudentController` which is a Rest Controller. `StudentController` exposes two service methods - one Get and one Post.
-We will write integration tests for both these service methods.
+We want to write an integration test for the 'StudentController' Rest Controller.
+The 'StudentController' class offers two service methods: Get and Post.
+Both of these service methods will be subjected to integration testing.

 In the integration test

-- We will launch the complete Spring Boot application using `@SpringBootTest`
+- `@SpringBootTest` will be used to launch the whole Spring Boot application.
-- We will invoke the service methods using `TestRestTemplate`
+- `TestRestTemplate` will be used to call the service methods.
-- We will assert the results using a great JSON assert framework - `org.skyscreamer.jsonassert.JSONAssert`
+- The results will be asserted using a fantastic JSON assert framework - `org.skyscreamer.jsonassert.JSONAssert`.

-A key part of integration testing is testing all the layers in the application.
+Testing all of the application's levels is an important aspect of integration testing.

 ## Overview

-Following is the order we do things in this guide:
+In this guide, we perform everything in the following order:

-- Bootstrap a project using Spring Initializr.
+- Spring Initializr may be used to bootstrap a project.
-- Implement a Business Service for our API - StudentService.
+- Build a Business Service - StudentService - for our API.
-- Implement the API - using StudentController.
-First we implement the GET methods and then the POST methods.
+- Use StudentController to implement the API.
+The GET methods are implemented first, followed by the POST methods.
-- Write Integration Tests for our API.
+- Create API integration tests.

-## Creating REST Services Application with Spring Initializr
+## Using Spring Initializr to Create a REST Services Application

 > Spring Initializr [http://start.spring.io/](http://start.spring.io/){:target="_blank"} is great tool to bootstrap your Spring Boot projects.